 As a first step, shifting this perspective can make all the difference between cravings feeling like an ongoing, losing battle, and a tool to actually help you approach them with ease, knowing exactly what you need when cravings strike.

 You can watch the video below for all the goods, or if you’re the reading type, keep scrolling:)

 Before we dive into the to-do list, let’s talk a little bit about the psychology of cravings.
-Because the way that we think and feel about our food choices can have a significant impact on not only our mental health, but evidence shows our physical health too.
+Because the way that we think and feel about our food choices can have a significant impact on not only our mental health, but as a growing body of research is showing, our physical health too.
 In particular, constantly experiencing stress, guilt and pressure around our food choice can lead to increased Cortisol levels.

 Cortisol is a hormone that can suppress our immune system, increase storage of fat tissue (particularly around the belly), and increase risk of chronic diseases like Diabetes and some cancers.
 So as you can see, it’s definitely worth addressing in the big picture of our overall wellness.

 Next time you notice an overwhelming craving coming on, try approaching it with curiosity vs. judgment.

 When we experience stress about a food choice, our body jumps into fight or flight mode – our brain takes over and we shut down communication with important cues, including hunger cues, fullness cues, and satiety.

 LEARN TO DIFFERENTIATE BETWEEN THE 3 TYPES OF CRAVINGS/HUNGER

 Stomach Hunger or Physical hunger: This is our body sending us signals that we need fuel or energy.
 It often feels like a grumbling stomach, or might show up as irritability or fatigue